User Manual — Weather & Airport Information for Pilots

 How it's computed: Risk is non-zero only when:

 A relative-humidity boost increases severity at high RH.
 The model draws from a slab of pressure levels — "Total" takes the maximum risk through the column; "Low / Mid / High" sample the corresponding slabs; FL050…FL240 sample one level each.
 A 3×3 averaging pass smooths single-cell hot spots.
+Temperature, humidity and cloud cover are fetched on the shared 80×80 viewport grid (48 h horizon), and the risk field is drawn as a WebGL raster — the colour comes from a GPU look-up table so it stays smooth at any zoom.

 Use it for: Choosing a non-icing FL, knowing whether to file an alternate with non-icing approach options, validating route icing seen in the airgram.